sbd-community/handbook/docs/implementation/operate-phase/security-logging.md

 ---
 # Guide: Implementing Security Logging & Monitoring

-## 1. What is Security Logging?
+## 1. The 'Why': Logging as a Forensic Foundation

-**Security Logging** is the practice of recording security-relevant events that occur on a device and in its associated services.
-These logs provide a crucial audit trail that can be used to investigate security incidents, debug issues, and demonstrate compliance to auditors.
+**Security Logging** is the practice of recording security-relevant events that occur on a device.
+These logs provide a crucial audit trail for investigating security incidents, debugging issues, and demonstrating compliance.

-While the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** focuses more on prevention and response, the underlying best practices for forensics and incident analysis are explicitly required by other state-of-the-art guidelines.
-Germany's **[BSI TR-03183-1][bsi_tr_03183]** requires that products have the capability to create logs for security-relevant events ([REQ_ER 13][bsi_tr_03183]).
+While much of the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** focuses on prevention, the ability to analyze events after they occur is a key part of state-of-the-art security practices.
+Without logs, you are operating blind when an incident happens.

+### 1.1.
+The Regulatory Requirement

+The legal basis for logging comes from the CRA's essential requirements, which are designed to enable forensic analysis:

+-   **Security Logging ([Annex I § 1 (2)(l)][cra_annexI])**: The CRA requires that products "log all security-relevant events by default."
+-   This is reinforced by the BSI's technical guideline, which requires the capability to "create logs for security-relevant events" ([REQ_ER 13][bsi_tr_03183_p1]).

-Effective logging allows you to answer the question "What happened?" after a security event has occurred.
-Without it, you are operating blind.
+Effective logging allows you to answer the critical question "What happened?" after a security event has occurred.

+### 1.2.
+What is Security Logging?

+Security logging involves systematically recording key events on a device and its associated services.
+This provides an audit trail that can be used to:
+-   Detect and respond to security incidents in real-time.
+-   Perform post-incident forensic analysis to understand an attacker's methods.
+-   Provide evidence of compliance to auditors and regulators.

 ## 2. Key Logging Practices